We created Pandora to put the Music Genome Project directly in your hands

 stations that play only music you like

-The Roots' first major-label album, Do You Want More?!!!??!, was released in January 1995; forsaking usual hip-hop protocol, the album was produced without any samples or previously recorded material.
-It peaked just outside the Top 100, but was mostly ignored by fans of hip-hop.
-Instead, Do You Want More?!!!??! made more tracks in alternative circles, partly due to the Roots playing the second stage at Lollapalooza that summer.
+The Roots' first major-label album, Do You Want More?!!!??!, was released in January 1995.
+Forsaking usual hip-hop protocol, the album was produced without any samples or previously recorded material.
+It peaked just outside the Top 100 of the Billboard 200 and made more tracks in alternative circles, partly due to the Roots playing the second stage at Lollapalooza that summer.
 The band also journeyed to the Montreux Jazz Festival in Switzerland.
-Two of the guests on the album who had toured around with the band, human beatbox Rahzel the Godfather of Noyze -- previously a performer with Grandmaster Flash and LL Cool J -- and Scott Storch (later Kamal), became permanent members of the group.
+Two of the guests on the album who had toured around with the band, human beatbox Rahzel the Godfather of Noyze -- previously a performer with Grandmaster Flash and LL Cool J -- and Scott Storch (later replaced by Kamal Gray), became permanent members of the group.

-Early in 1996, the Roots released Clones, the trailer single for their second album.
-It hit the rap Top Five, and created a good buzz for the album.
-The following September, Illadelph Halflife appeared and made number 21 on the album charts.
+Early in 1996, the Roots released "Clones," the trailer single for their second album.
+It hit the rap Top Five, and created a good buzz.
+That September, Illadelph Halflife appeared and made number 21 on the Billboard 200.
 Much like its predecessor, though, the Roots' second LP was a difficult listen.
 It made several very small concessions to mainstream rap -- the bandmembers sampled material that they had recorded earlier at jam sessions -- but failed to make a hit of their unique sound.
-The Roots' third album, 1999's Things Fall Apart, was easily their biggest critical and commercial success; The Roots Come Alive followed later that year.
+Their third album, February 1999's Things Fall Apart, was easily their biggest critical and commercial success.
+Released on MCA, It went platinum, and "You Got Me" -- a collaboration with Erykah Badu -- peaked within the Top 40 and subsequently won a Grammy in the category of Best Rap Performance by a Duo or Group.